tymyrddin/red-bo/source/docs/ctf/brainstorm.md

     python3 -m http.server

-Set up a Windows VM (on the same network as the Kali VM).
-On the Windows VM, install [Immunity Debugger](https://www.immunityinc.com/products/debugger/) (requires the 32bit MSI installer for Python 2.7.18) and copy the [mona.py file](https://github.com/Jtw0/Immunity-Debugger-Scripts) into the PyCommands folder in the Immunity install.
-Oh, and get the binary files from the Kali box.
+## Exploiting buffer overflow

-## Fuzzing
+### Fuzzing

-Start Immunity Debugger (with admin privileges and mona installed), attach it to the application, run it, and configure mona:
+Get the binary files from the Kali box, and start Immunity Debugger (with admin privileges and mona installed), attach it to the application, run it, and

-    !mona config -set workingfolder c:\mona\%p

-In Immunity, go to `Options -> Preferences -> Events`, and un-tick everything under `Break on`.
-Now the program will only break when crashing on an overflow.

 Go fuzzing to find out which amount of bytes will cause the application to crash.
 Use template: